Vilnius Airport

 Vilnius Čiurlionis International Airport (Tarptautinis Vilniaus Čiurlionio oro uostas) is the airport of Vilnius, the capital of Lithuania.
 It is located 5.9 km south of the city center.
 It is the largest of the three commercial airports in Lithuania by passenger traffic, with one runway and 5 million passengers a year.
+It is the second busiest airport in the Baltic states, after Riga International Airport,17th-busiest airport in post-Soviet states as well as one of Top 100 busiest airports in Europe.
 Vilnius International Airport serves as a base for airBaltic, Ryanair, and Wizz Air.
 The airport is managed by Joint Stock Company Lithuanian Airports under the Ministry of Transport and Communications.
 It is the 96th busiest airport in Europe.
 In honor of Mikalojus Konstantinas Čiurlionis, the airport was renamed to Vilnius Čiurlionis International Airport (Tarptautinis Vilniaus Čiurlionio oro uostas) from 1 January 2025, to 31 December 2029.